 University of Edinburgh CMALT Scheme

 Established in 1993, The Association for Learning Technology is the UK's leading membership organisation in the learning technology field.
-Undertaking CMALT is a great Professional Development opportunity:
+Undertaking CMALT offers a valuable professional development opportunity:

-- Create a portfolio to document and reflect on your work - showing that you keep pace with technology and are using it effectively.
+- To create a portfolio to document and reflect on your work - showing that you keep pace with technology and are using it effectively.